Does CBD Increase Appetite?

 CB1 receptors are found in a few areas of the brain that are involved in the way we feel about and perceive food.
 For one, they're present in the hypothalamus, which is considered the primary regulator of appetite and controls biological functions like hunger and thirst.
 CB1 receptors are also present in the basal ganglia, which is associated with your internal reward system and may stimulate the pleasure we get from eating.

-THC also stimulates the appetite by increasing the levels of a hormone known as ghrelin, which causes an increase in appetite.
+THC also stimulates the appetite by increasing the levels of a hormone known as ghrelin, which causes an increase in food intake.
 Ghrelin is a hunger hormone and when the stomach is empty, you produce more of it, which in turn signals the brain to create a feeling of hunger.
 Since THC increases ghrelin, it can cause you to feel hungry even if you're not.
+This process represents a form of appetite stimulation that is well-documented in existing cannabinoid research.

 The Influence of the Endocannabinoid System on Gut Health and Digestive Function